brandeis-ling131a-2018/TextAnalysis/extensions/a4-tags.md

 tags_in_order_of_decreasing_frequency()
 ```

-Add those test to `main_a4.py` and set it up so that they run each time you run `main_a4.py`.
+Add those test to a new file `main_a4_test.py`.
+This is changed from a prior version of these instructions (where tests were added to `main_a4.py`) because of some annoying interactions between the test code and code that you would add in part 3.
+Set it up so that your tests run each time you run `python main_a4_test.py`.
 For these unit tests you should aim for 3-5 test for each function and you should try to test for some boundary conditions (like an empty Text).
 You may also want to create a small test file with tagged content.

 ## Part 3 - Training and Evaluating Taggers